LSEG-API-Samples/Example.RDPAPI.TypeScript.AngularESGWebapp/README.md

 ng serve -o
 ```

 It will show the login page or show the ESG page if you still do not log out.
-Below is a demo of application usage.
-Try it yourself, and feel free to modify the codes if needs.
+The below screen records demonstrate the application usage.
+You can try it yourself, and feel free to modify the codes if needs.

 ![esgdemo](/images/esgangular.gif)

 ## Summary

 This article shows you a sample web application to retrieve ESG basic score data from the ESG service on the RDP.
 The example uses the Angular framework with the RDP REST API to get the ESG basic score, bind the data to the Angular material table data source, and show the result on the table.
 The application also provides sample codes to request the access token and handle refresh token from the EDS Authorization token service.
 We also provide the instruction to set the Angular dev server to use the proxy to avoid CORS error when calling 3rd party REST API from the local test server.
-Though the sample codes do not cover all of the scenario or the cases to handle the HTTP response status, we hope it will be a starter sample app for a new RDP user who needs to integrate the data from RDP services Angular web application.
+Though the sample codes do not cover all of the scenarios or the cases to handle the HTTP response status, we hope it will be a starter sample app for a new RDP user who needs to integrate the data from RDP services with the Angular web application.

 ## References